Top 10 Christian Funeral Songs

 With Hope by Steven Curtis Chapman

 This originally a parent’s song for a child taken away by death at an early age.
-“We had so many plans for you, we had so many dreams” but sometimes parents’ greatest treasure are taken away at an early age which is heart-wrenching indeed.
+“We had so many plans for you, we had so many dreams” but sometimes parents’ greatest treasure is taken away at an early age which is heart-wrenching indeed.
 But, we can always hope because in Christ, we’re going to see them again face to face.